Al-Sanadid Forces: History

 Nevertheless, experts still consider the al-Sanadid Forces as important mediators between Arabs and Kurds, and major diplomatic asset for the PYD and SDF.
 As result, the Shammar militia took part in several offensives in the non-Kurdish/non-Shammar Raqqa Governorate, such as the Tishrin Dam offensive, the Northern Raqqa offensive, and the campaign and battle to capture Raqqa city, ISIL's de facto capital.
 The SDF has also advocated that an offensive against the ISIL-held areas in Deir ez-Zor Governorate should be spearheaded by the Deir ez-Zor Military Council and the al-Sanadid Forces instead of other United States-allied Arab militias such as the Lions of the East Army, Revolutionary Commando Army or Deir ez-Zor Liberation Brigade.
 Regional WINEP expert Fabrice Balanche claimed that this support for the Shammar militia stemmed primarily from the PYD's unwillingness to allow potential political rivals to grow in power in eastern Syria, although both the Lions of East as well as Deir ez-Zor Liberation Brigade have themselves expressed opposition or even open hostility toward the SDF.

 Despite their usual cordial relationship, there have also been tensions between the YPG and the al-Sanadid Forces over time, such as when violent local disputes erupted between factions of two groups in June 2017.

-Although the group has previously stated their anti-Saudi stance and have used rhetoric against the country, in early 2018 after US President Donald Trump expressed his desire to withdraw American military forces from Syria, Saudi officials held talks with the group in hopes of establishing an Arab force to replace American forces and counter Iranian influence.
+On 20 January 2026, during the 2026 northeastern Syria offensive, it is reported that members of the al-Sanadid Forces defected from the SDF to the Syrian Ministry of Defense and allowed Syrian troops to be deployed in Al-Yaarubiyah border crossing with Iraq and Tell Hamis.